ProjectLOGOS/LOGOS_DEV/LOGOS_AI/User_Interaction_Protocol/interfaces/system_resources/gap_fillers/README.md

 ---

-*Relocated from root directory to proper UIP external libraries structure for improved organization and maintainability.*
+*Relocated from root directory to proper UIP system resources structure for improved organization and maintainability.*